 Table of Contents

-Developing and deploying applications within an organization account is largely the same experience as doing so in your personal account.
-Git-based deploys, command line scaling, add-ons etc… are all the same.
-However, just as with account administration, there are a few additions to the experience you should be aware of when working within an org.
+Developing and deploying applications within an Enterprise Team is largely the same experience as doing so in your personal account.
+Git-based deploys, command-line scaling, and add-ons all behave as expected.
+However, just as with account administration, there are a few additions to the experience you should be aware of when working within an Enterprise Team.

-Org accounts centralize the management of users and roles.
-If you wish to join an org, an admin user must add you directly.
+Enterprise Teams centralize the management of users and roles.
+If you wish to join an Enterprise Team, an admin user must add you directly.

 Leaving an app

-Once you are no longer working with an application on a regular basis, you can leave the app.
-This will remove it from your list of joined apps, though you can always rejoin it yourself at a later time.
+When you are no longer working with an application on a regular basis, you can leave the app.
+This revokes all of your permissions on the app, but you can always click on it again to restore basic view access.

 From the CLI, use the

-If you have existing apps you’ve been developing under your personal account, you will need to transfer them to your org in order for them to be consider a part of the org and billed against the org.
+If you have existing apps you’ve been developing under your personal account, you need to transfer them to your Enterprise Team in order for them to be considered part of the team and billed against it.

-You can use the CLI to transfer apps to your org (where
+You can use the CLI to transfer apps to your team (where

 deep-spring-4274 is the app):

-You can also use the org Dashboard to transfer personal apps in bulk.
+You can also use the app settings page in the Heroku Dashboard to transfer app ownership.

-Apps can also be created directly in the org:
+Apps can also be created directly in the team:

-The Heroku CLI defaults to your personal account and requires the
+The Heroku CLI defaults to using your personal account and requires the

-This guide gives you a high-level overview of developing applications within an organization account.
-To learn how to manage an org as an administrator more see one of the articles on creating and managing an org or managing org users and app access.
+This guide gives you a high-level overview of developing applications within an Enterprise Team.
+To learn how to manage a team as an administrator, see one of the articles on creating and managing an Enterprise Team or managing Enterprise Team users and app access.